 At the Welsh National Opera, where he began as an Associate Artist, he made a critically acclaimed debut in 2011 as Guglielmo (Così fan tutte).
-His roles with the company include Masetto (Don Giovanni), Claudio (Béatrice et Bénédict), and Schaunard in a new production of La bohème (for which he was awarded the Welsh Theatre Critics’ Award).
-His future appearances include Cecil (Maria Stuarda) for WNO, Ned Keene (Peter Grimes) for Grange Park Opera and opera highlights on tour with Scottish Opera
+His other roles with the company include Cecil (Maria Stuarda), Masetto (Don Giovanni), Claudio (Béatrice et Bénédict), and Schaunard in a new production of La Bohème (for which he was awarded the Welsh Theatre Critics’ Award).
+His future appearances include Ned Keene (Peter Grimes) for Grange Park Opera and Figaro (Le Nozze di figaro) for New Zealand festival Opera.

-Earlier roles have included Germano (La Scala di Seta) for British Youth Opera; Dog and Innkeeper (The Cunning Little Vixen) for Grange Park Opera; and L'Incognito (L'Assedio di Calais), Le Comte (Chérubin), Mr. Gedge (Albert Herring), and Arsenio (La Spinabla) for the Guildhall School Opera.
+Earlier roles have included Germano (La Scala di Seta) for British Youth Opera; Dog/Innkeeper (The Cunning Little Vixen) for Grange Park Opera; and L'Incognito (L'Assedio di Calais), Le Comte (Chérubin), Mr. Gedge (Albert Herring), Arsenio (La Spinabla) and Marquis de la Force (les Dialogues des Carmelites) for the Guildhall School Opera and opera highlights on tour with Scottish Opera.

 For an up-to-date biography, please contact Henry Lindsay